Enhancing ECG Classification Robustness with Lightweight Unsupervised Anomaly Detection Filters: Methodology

+The second experiment was designed to assess the practical benefit of employing a UAD filter upstream of a standard multilabel classifier in a realistic deployment scenario involving both OOD classes and signals unsuitable for analysis due to noise.
+A high-performing multilabel classification model was required.
+We selected the resnet1d\_wang model, identified as the best-performing architecture on the PTB-XL diagnostic superclasses in the comprehensive benchmark by Strodthoff et al. \cite{Strodthoff:2020Deep}.
+The classifier was trained in the same four scenarios as Experiment 1, using only the four in-distribution classes and excluding the OOD class from training to assess in-distribution performance.
+Deep SVDD was selected as the filter mechanism, as it demonstrated the best average performance across both detection of OOD classes and of signals unsuitable for analysis due to noise in Experiment 1.
+The hyperparameter configuration yielding the top result for each specific scenario was utilized.
 To simulate realistic conditions, the PTB-XL validation and test sets were modified to include calibrated amounts of noise using the nst script from PhysioNet \cite{NST-script}.
-The 'em' noise record from the MIT-BIH Noise Stress Test Database was injected (see \figurename\ \ref{fig:snr}).
+The 'em' noise record from the MIT-BIH Noise Stress Test Database was injected.
 The Signal-to-Noise Ratio (SNR) used by nst is defined based on the peak-to-peak amplitude of QRS complexes.
-To ensure validity of the simulation, it was crucial to determine the appropriate SNR for injection by estimating the noise level present in real-world signals unsuitable for analysis (BUT QDB Class 3 samples).
-The estimation required a specialized wavelet denoising procedure designed to preserve R-peak morphology for the subsequent amplitude calculation.
-We employed the 'db6' mother wavelet due to its morphological similarity to the QRS complex, good energy compaction and good time localization.
-Using a decomposition level of 11 (appropriate for the 1,000 Hz sampling rate), Donoho's universal threshold \cite{donoho1994ideal, donoho2002noising} was applied with soft thresholding.
-The noise standard deviation was estimated from the median absolute deviation of the first-level detail coefficient to ensure accurate noise variance estimation.
-This calibrated noise was applied to approximately 16.5\% of the validation and test data, matching the prevalence of Class 3 noise windows (signals unsuitable for analysis) observed in our BUT QDB test set.
-Crucially, this injection ratio was applied across both the in-distribution and OOD samples within each scenario (HYP, CD, STTC, MI).
-This stratification ensures a sufficient representation of samples that are both unsuitable for analysis due to noise and belong to an unseen class, allowing for a robust evaluation of the system's ability to handle these concurrent challenges.
+We determined the appropriate SNR for injection by estimating the noise level present in real-world signals unsuitable for analysis (BUT QDB Class 3 samples).
+For this, we used wavelet denoising with Donoho's universal threshold and soft thresholding \cite{donoho2002noising}.This calibrated noise was applied to approximately 16.5\% of the validation and test data, matching the prevalence of Class 3 noise windows (signals unsuitable for analysis) observed in our BUT QDB test set.
+Crucially, this injection ratio was applied across both the in-distribution and OOD samples within each scenario (HYP, CD, STTC, MI) to ensure a sufficient representation of samples that are both unsuitable for analysis due to noise and belong to an unseen class.
+A custom accuracy metric was defined to evaluate the combined system, accounting for both filtering and classification efficacy.
+An outcome was correct if valid and classified correctly, or if invalid (OOD CVD or Noisy) and rejected by the filter.
+The performance of the classifier-only approach and the integrated classifier-filter system were compared using this custom accuracy.
+The impact of the filter was further analyzed by plotting the custom accuracy against the rejection rate.